Sinbiose-Reefs/ReefSYN_data/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Target journal: Earth System Science Data

-Here we present the raw figures of the datapaper.
+Here we present main details about our datapaper.
 We adopted the Darwin Core Standard to organize the 16 datasets.
-The root R script “RUN_TO_ORGANIZE_DATA_INTO_DwC.R” can be used to generate these organized datasets from raw datasets.
-By running this script you will create the folder ‘DwC_output’ which will host the processed datasets (most of them in a particular folder; exceptions are datasets II and XII (fish and benthos from the ABrolhos Bank), and XI and XVI (fish and benthos from Rio Grande do Norte state), which were produced by the same researchers).
-Main data updates are listed in the end of this file.
+The root R script “RUN_TO_ORGANIZE_DATA_INTO_DwC.R” can be used to generate these organized datasets from raw data.
+By running this script you will create the folder ‘DwC_output’, which will then host the processed datasets.
+The last updates are listed in the end of this file.

 Folders in this project: